 The Healing Project platform is built on various blockchain-related technologies.

-The fractional-NFTs will be listed on Rarible and in the future, they'll be connected to Canurta's Blockchain for Canurta Supply Chain private-permission blockchain through Ethereum, which allows for exciting utility for token holders.

 The Healing Project is a new way to invest in health innovation.

-Join our Token Holders and gain access to the DeSci Movement, where you'll join a community solving barriers to funding, research, and transparent decision-making in the world of scientific discovery and health innovation.
-Our open and encouraging environment is the perfect place for you to share your ideas and be rewarded for them—no matter who you are.
+Join our Token Holders and gain access to the DeSci Movement, where you'll join a community solving barriers to funding, research, and transparent decision-making in the world of scientific discovery Our open and encouraging environment is the perfect place for you to share your ideas and be rewarded for them—no matter who you are.

 When you contribute to The Healing Project community, your ideas will be recorded indefinitely on Canurta's blockchain infrastructure, creating a truly collaborative approach to maximizing research applications towards natural solutions to fight inflammation and chronic disease.
 With our direct pathway from idea generation to product development with transparent supply chain scale-up, we're confident that we can create meaningful change.